zuozhenggh/learning-library/sprints/data-management/sprint-oltp-compression/sprint-oltp-compression.md

-# How do I Enable OLTP table compression?
+# How do I enable OLTP table compression?
 Duration: 10 minutes

 Oracle's OLTP Table Compression uses a unique compression algorithm specifically designed to work with OLTP applications.
 The algorithm eliminates duplicate values within a database block, even across multiple columns.
 Compressed blocks contain a structure called a symbol table that maintains compression metadata.
 When a block is compressed, duplicate values are eliminated by first adding a single copy of the duplicate value to the symbol table.
 Each duplicate value is then replaced by a short reference to the appropriate entry in the symbol table.